How to Run Android Apps on Windows 11 After WSA (Best Alternatives)

 2) Enable virtualization (VT) if needed

-Many emulators run best (or only run) when virtualization is enabled.
+Most emulators run best (and sometimes only run properly) when CPU virtualization is enabled.

 Quick check (easy method)